Breach (Lewis Capaldi EP)

 Breach is the second extended play by Scottish singer-songwriter Lewis Capaldi.
 It was released as a digital download on 8 November 2018.
 It includes the singles "Tough", "Grace" and "Someone You Loved" and a demo of "Something Borrowed".
 Zane Lowe premiered "Someone You Loved" on Apple's Beats 1 radio on the day of release.

 Critical reception

 Capitol Records said, "With its emotionally resonant, beautifully observed songs about love and relationships, Breach is yet another showcase for Capaldi’s vocal and songwriting talent."
+Kathryn O'Leary of Ones to Watch said, "Breach is a testimony to broken hearts and emotionally incomplete people just trying to find their soulmate.
+The songs are beautifully constructed to convey every ounce of sincerity and integrity that exists in love as well as its pitfalls and pain."